THUNER-project/THUNER/README.md

 The THUNER repository can be cloned from github in the usual ways.
 Cloning the repository is the easiest way to access the demo, workflow and gallery folders.

-The thuner package can also be installed via conda
+The thuner package ~~can also be installed~~ [soon will be installable](https://github.com/conda-forge/staged-recipes/pull/28762) via conda
 ```sh
 conda install -c conda-forge thuner
 ```